-Courses in public health, hygiene, sanitation and disease prevention have been taught here since the late 1800s.
-And some of the foremost leaders in epidemiology have been part of UB’s programs as students or faculty, including Maurizio Trevisan, Germaine Buck Louis and the late Saxon Graham.
+Public health, hygiene, sanitation and disease prevention have been taught here since the late 1800s.
+Renowned epidemiologists like Maurizio Trevisan, Germaine Buck Louis and Saxon Graham have been part of UB’s programs as students or faculty.

 Join faculty and peers in developing new ideas, methods and knowledge to improve population health.
-You’ll collaborate with researchers throughout the school and university and with community partners, including Roswell Park Comprehensive Cancer Center.
+Collaborate with UB researchers and community partners including Roswell Park Comprehensive Cancer Center.